switchboard-xyz/switchboard-documentation/docs/oracle/grafana.md

 ## TLS Certificate

-We will need to generate a TLS certificate.
+You will need to generate a TLS certificate.
 You should already have [openssl installed](https://www.openssl.org/source/)

 ```bash
 openssl req  -nodes -new -x509 -keyout ./secrets/keystore.key -out \